New sitcom Nowhere Close filmed in heart of Blackpool tells story of feisty Sandgrown'un with big dreams

 The first episode of sitcom Nowhere Close, shot in the heart of Blackpool, is expected to hit screens later this year.

 Fanni Compton stars as Tracee Tanner, a down-on-her-luck Northern lass determined to leave her life of poverty behind.
-Along for the ride is her childish, lollipop-sucking best friend Kelly (Laura Yates), and Father Colin (Nicky Jones), a holy man with a dark secret.
+Along for the ride is her childish, lollipop-sucking best friend Kelly (Laura Yates), and Father Colin (Mickey Jones), a holy man with a dark secret.
+Kelli Hollis, known for playing Yvonne Karib in Channel 4's Shameless and Ali Spencer in Emmerdale, also stars.

 “I would say it’s like a cross between Shameless and The League of Gentlemen.
 It’s quite vulgar in parts, but I believe it’s very true to life.